 This recipe would be a great main dish for any phase of the South Beach Diet or any other type of Low-Carb eating plan.
-Agave nectar does add some carbs to the sauce, but I still consider this a low carb dish, although you can use another sweetener if you're strictly limiting carbs.
+Agave nectar does add some carbs to the sauce, but I still consider this a low carb dish; use another approved sweetener if you're strictly limiting carbs.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn's Kitchen on Pinterest to see all the good recipes I'm sharing there.